Azure/carnegie-mop/doc/ModelContributorGuide.md

 MOP can help model owners to manage their model versions, detect vulnerabilities, get various testing results, and release their models to downstream responsible AI services (AACS or RAIO).

-This guide will walk you through the process of onboarding your model to MOP.
+This guide will walk you through the process of onboarding your models to MOP.

 ## Prerequisites
 ### Understand MOP Concepts